eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-operation-view.md

 ### Asset Configuration

-When configurating you EDC provider you will be able to set some assets which refer to a certain endpoint.
+When configurating your EDC provider you will be able to set some assets which refer to a certain endpoint.

 > **_INFO:_** *All public assets must be registered in a SubModel from a Digital Twin in the Digital Twin Registry.*